www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-10-04-Development-Timing-And-Discovery-Based-Networks-Of-Perspectives.md

 SPDX-FileCopyrightText: Contributors To The `net.splitcells.*` Projects
 ---
 # Development Timing And Discovery Based Networks Of Perspectives (Den)

+Note: the Den project was mostly transformed into the simplified and generalized `net.splitcells.dem.lang.tree` package.

-One has always more ideas or needs, than time needed to implement or satisfy such. discovery based networks of perspectives or short Den are such an example.
+One has always more ideas or needs, than time needed to implement or satisfy such.
+Discovery based networks of perspectives or short Dens are such an example.

 It's basically a concept for an abstract syntax tree (AST) and related semantics and paradigms.